Frequently Asked Questions

 How do I get started?

-On the first day of classes, your online instructor will email the class with instructions specific to their course through STC student email and/or through ANGEL mail.
-A course announcement will also be posted in each ANGEL course to guide you on the first day of class.
-ANGEL is the online management system that the Technical College System of Georgia uses for online courses.
+On the first day of classes, your online instructor will email the class with instructions specific to their course through STC student email/Owl Mail and/or through Blackboard Course Messages.
+A course announcement will also be posted in each Blackboard course to guide you on the first day of class.
+Blackboard is the online management system that the Technical College System of Georgia uses for online courses.

-When you log on to ANGEL through your mySTC account or directly through http://southeasterntech.ANGELlearning.com, you will see a link to all the online courses for which you are registered once the instructor has made the course available.
-If you do not see your course immediately, don’t panic.
-Your instructor may not have opened the course for student access.
+When you log on to Blackboard through your mySTC account or directly through http://southeasterntech.blackboard.com, you will see a link to all the online courses for which you are registered.
 If the semester has not started, you will see your courses listed, but you will not be able to access them until the first day of class.
 If you cannot access them on the first day of class, check your registration and contact your instructor.

 Click the link for the course you wish to work in.
-As you enter the course, you will see tabs that will allow you to navigate around your course.
-You will be able to communicate with your instructor through school email or ANGEL mail.
-Your instructor will inform you of his/her preferred method of contact within the information in your ANGEL course.
+As you enter the course, you will see menu items that will allow you to navigate around your course.
+You will be able to communicate with your instructor through student email/Owl Mail and/or through Blackboard Course Messages.
+Your instructor will inform you of his/her preferred method of contact within the information in your Blackboard course.

-To secure your seat in each online class you are taking, you must complete the Course Pledge Discussion Board prior to the third day of class.
-The Course Pledge Discussion Board is located under the Course Work tab in your online course.
+To secure your seat in each online class you are taking, you must complete the STC Pledge Acknowledgement Discussion Board prior to the third day of class.
+The STC Pledge Acknowledgement Discussion Board is located within the Getting Started/Start Here item in your online course.
 In addition, students should follow any additional “getting started” expectations indicated by their online instructor.
 Students who do not complete the “getting started” requirements, will be no-showed from the course.

 How do online courses basically work?

 You will not have access to your online class until the first day of the semester.
-On the first day of class, you need to login to the learning management system and login to your class.
-All online, hybrid, and web-enhanced classes use ANGEL.
-Some courses will require the use of external assessment sites such as MathXL, MyMathLab, and SAMS.
+On the first day of class, you need to login to mySTC.
+All online and hybrid classes use Blackboard.
+Some courses will require the use of external assessment sites such as MathXL, MyMathLab, and SAM.
 If you have not done so already, review the Online Course Orientation.

-You will be able to communicate with your instructor through e-mail and discussion forums.
+You will be able to communicate with your instructor through student e-mail/Owl Mail, Blackboard Course Messages, and discussion forums.
 A discussion forum allows you to hold virtual conversations with other classmates and your instructor without having to be online at the same time.
-The Grades tab or Report tab will allow you to run a report and view your grades.
+The My Grade menu item will allow you to view your grades.
 All online courses require a proctored event.

 How do I login to my online course?